In the Lord, I take refuge. How can you say to my soul, “Flee like a bird to your mountain”? Psalm 11:1

 David Forces a Census

-3 Joab said, “May the Lord make his people a hundred times as many as they are, but, my lord the king, aren’t they all my lord’s servants?
+3 Joab said, “May the Lord multiply his people a hundred times over.
+My lord the king, are they not all servants of my lord?
 Why does my lord require this thing?
-Why will he be a cause of guilt to Israel?”
+Why should it bring guilt on Israel?”

 4 Nevertheless the king’s word prevailed against Joab.
 Therefore Joab departed and went throughout all Israel, then came to Jerusalem.
 5 Joab gave up the sum of the census of the people to David.
 All those of Israel were 1,100,000 swordsmen, and in Judah were 470,000 swordsmen.
 6 But he did not count Levi and Benjamin’s tribes among them, for the king’s word was abominable to Joab.